HMBD-001 is our lead precision therapy program that targets HER3, a potent driver of tumor growth and resistance against cancer drugs.

 Develop with Precision

-HMBD-001 has broad potential across multiple tumor types, however, optimal clinical development requires a “stepping-stone” strategy to demonstrate benefit and ensure efficient deployment of resources.
+HMBD-001 has broad potential across multiple tumor types, however, optimal clinical development requires a phased strategy to demonstrate benefit in patients with gene signatures most likely to benefit from HMBD-001.

 Through integrative AI-powered analyses of robust datasets, we have identified biomarkers indicative of patient populations who may benefit most from HMBD-001.